Using the Go Compiler on the Raspberry Pi

 You can check for the latest version of the Go compiler by going to the Golang Download website and looking for armv6l.

-To download the Go compiler, run the following command on your Raspberry Pi.
+To download the Go compiler, run one of the following commands on your Raspberry Pi.

 We need to extract these files to the /usr/local/ directory.